-For Version 6 of the Statewide Parcel Map Database Project, the data request was coordinated with the UW-Madison Robinson Map Library (RML).
+For Version 7 of the Statewide Parcel Map Database Project, the data request was coordinated with the UW-Madison Robinson Map Library (RML).
 RML collects and archives annual snapshots of several framework vector layers which are available for download via GeoData@Wisconsin, a geospatial data portal developed in partnership with SCO.
-In 2020, enhancements were made to the state agency data collection, and 461 new county GIS datasets were added to GeoData@Wisconsin for public download.
+In 2021, 390 new county GIS datasets with a total of 514 feature classes were added to GeoData@Wisconsin for public download.
 For the most current county data, users can always consult county webpages, listed at doa.wi.gov/DIR/County\Contacts.pdf.